Advancing Indigenous Cultural Knowledge

 IHC Goals

-- To celebrate and promote Indigenous heritage and the role of Indigenous peoples in preserving this;
+• Celebrate and promote Indigenous heritage and the role of Indigenous peoples in preserving this

-- To advocate for cultural heritage programs, protocols, laws, policies, and funding opportunities that recognize Indigenous Peoples as the rightful caretakers of their heritage;
+• Advocate for cultural heritage programs, protocols, laws, policies, and funding opportunities that recognize Indigenous Peoples as the rightful caretakers of their heritage

-- To support Indigenous communities in stewarding and safeguarding their heritage;
+• Support Indigenous communities in stewarding and safeguarding their heritage